artsy/artsy.github.io/_posts/2016-10-26-jwt-artsy-journey.md

 Most JWT libraries honor these claims and can automatically validate them so we don't have to handle things like expiration ourselves.

-In our new approach, every `ClientApplication` has it's own `SecretKey`.
-When we get a new login for specific applicaiton:
+In our new approach, every `ClientApplication` has it's own secret key.
+When we get a new login for specific application:

-- We find the application in our database to make sure application is valid and still have access to our API.
+- We find the application in our database to make sure it is still valid and has access to our API.

 - We use this application's secret key and we generate a JWT

-On decoding and verification side, when we get an authenticated request:
+When we get an authenticated request:

 - We decode JWT without verifying the signature.

-- From JWT payload we get `aud` (audiance) attribute which defines for which application this JWT was generated.
+- From JWT payload we get the aud (audience) attribute which defines for which application this JWT was generated.

-- We fetch `ClientApplication` for this `aud` and we verify JWT's signature using this application's `SecretKey` and make sure this is a valid and verified JWT.
+- We fetch `ClientApplication` for this `aud` and we verify JWT's signature using this application's secret key.

 # Transition

-Changing authenticaiton token can be tricky when we already have many clients using our old access token format, it turns out Since we aren't changing the authentication flow, it's easier than we might expect.
+Changing authentication token can be tricky when we already have many clients using our old access token format.
+It turns out that since we aren't changing the authentication flow, it's easier than we might expect.
 We simply have to continue decoding the legacy token format until they've all expired or been replaced by JWTs.

 Basically once we go live with this change: